 Storytelling is an organic process.
 For that reason, each story evolves in different ways and at different paces depending on the nature of the story and the story teller.

 This means you’re facing both an easy and a difficult situation.
-Easy because that means you are free to tell the story you want to tell in the way that works best for you.
+Easy because you’re free to tell the story you want to tell in the way that works best for you.
 My concept of Natural Writing Forces explains how every single writer can use their own strengths, habits, personality quirks, values, and weaknesses to create a personalized system that supports them in their writing journeys.

 The difficulties, however, come into play when we realize there are certain expectations and guidelines writers must heed if they want to write a book that other people will enjoy.
 These expectations and guidelines generally depend on the kind of book you’re telling (genre, style, voice, nature of conflict), who your ideal reader is (audience), your level of experience, if you want to be published traditionally or go indie, and your purpose for writing the book.